Welcome to uWaterloo English

 Want to Know More?

-Our undergraduate administrator, Jenny Conroy, or our undergraduate chair, Victoria Lamont, will be happy to answer your questions over email or in person.
+Our undergraduate administrator, Jenny Conroy, or our acting undergraduate chair, Randy Harris, will be happy to answer your questions over email or in person.
 The English undergraduate office is located in Hagey Hall room 251.

 If you're interested in pursuing an honours degree in English, visit our Declaring Your English Major page for information.